flucoma/flucoma-docs/doc/HPSS.rst

    The maskingMode parameter provides different approaches to combining estimates and producing masks.
 Some settings (especially in modes 1 & 2) will provide better separation but with more artefacts.

-   Driedger (2014) suggests that the size of the median filters don't affect the outcome as much as the ``fftSize``. with large FFT sizes, short percussive sounds have less representation, therefore the harmonic component is more strongly represented.
+   Driedger (2014) suggests that the size of the median filters don't affect the outcome as much as the ``fftSize``.
+With large FFT sizes, short percussive sounds have less representation, therefore the harmonic component is more strongly represented.
 The result is that many of the percussive sounds leak into the harmonic component.
 Small FFT sizes have less resolution in the frequency domain and often lead to a blurring of horizontal structures, therefore harmonic sounds tend to leak into the percussive component.
 As with all FFT based-processes, finding an FFT size that balances spectral and temporal resolution for a given source sound will benefit the use of this object.

    For more details visit https://learn.flucoma.org/reference/hpss